LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 `parkingDetails` will hold information about specific parking that API returns to us.

 `getParking()` fetches data from API and assigns it to `parkingDetails`.
-Note that we chose different name for this variable instead of just simply naming it `parking`, because `parking` is also a parameter of a function.
+Note that we chose a different name for this variable instead of just simply naming it `parking` because `parking` is also a parameter of a function.

-Parking object returned has the following format:
+The parking object returned has the following format:

 ```json
 {